top of page

 Support for teens and young adults ages 12-25

-If you are a youth or young adult and you are experiencing any of the above mentioned challenges, I would be so happy to work with you!
+If you’re a youth or young adult navigating any of these challenges, I would be glad to connect and explore how I can support you.

 bottom of page